Freddie Mercury: Personality

 In 1987, Mercury celebrated his 41st birthday at the Pikes Hotel, Ibiza, Spain, several months after discovering that he had contracted HIV.
 Mercury sought much comfort at the retreat and was a close friend of the owner, Anthony Pike, who described Mercury as "the most beautiful person I've ever met in my life.
 So entertaining and generous."
 According to biographer Lesley-Ann Jones, Mercury "felt very much at home there.
 He played some tennis, lounged by the pool, and ventured out to the odd gay club or bar at night."
 The birthday party, held on 5 September 1987, has been described as "the most incredible example of excess the Mediterranean island had ever seen", and was attended by some 700 people.
-A cake in the shape of Antoni Gaudi's Sagrada Família was provided for the party.
+A cake in the shape of Antoni Gaudí's Sagrada Família was provided for the party.
 The original cake collapsed and was replaced with a two-metre-long sponge cake decorated with the notes from Mercury's song "Barcelona".
 The bill, which included 232 broken glasses, was presented to Queen's manager, Jim Beach.
 Before his death, Mercury had told Beach, "You can do what you want with my music, but don't make me boring."